Shower and Snowball Artifacts

 Showers

 In the mid-IR, shower artifacts are thought to result from large clusters of energetic particles produced by cosmic rays.
 Unlike traditional cosmic rays, which affect a small number of pixels and produce a nearly delta function jump in the ramp for a given pixel, these cosmic ray showers can affect hundred of pixels (see Figure 1), release charge slowly over a period of many seconds, and can produce latents visible in the next integration (and in some cases are produced by initial events that occurred while the detector was in idle mode before a given exposure began).
-These showers are found in both the SHORT and LONG detectors of the MRS, and can sometimes limit the depth of long observations.
-Unlike snowballs in the near-IR, shower artifacts typically have irregular, extended shapes and are significantly more challenging to detect and flag in the jwst pipeline.
+Like snowballs in the near-IR, showers can be strongly time variable and likely depend on the solar weather.
+Unlike snowballs however, shower artifacts typically have irregular, extended shapes and are significantly more challenging to detect and flag in the jwst pipeline.

 Click on the figure for a larger view